liesel-devs/liesel_gam/README.md

 ### Noncentered parameterization

-Sometimes sampling from the posterior can be made more easy by sampling from a reparameterized model, particularly using a "noncentered" parameterization (see [Stan documentation](https://mc-stan.org/docs/2_18/stan-users-guide/reparameterization-section.html)).
+Sometimes sampling from the posterior can be facilitated by sampling from a reparameterized model, particularly using a "noncentered" parameterization (see [Stan documentation](https://mc-stan.org/docs/2_18/stan-users-guide/reparameterization-section.html)).